programmiri/gatsby-timeship/emails-Rubys_TimeShip/005/add_d_year.md

-«You said your next task is landing year, how do you plan to do it?» Says Captain Swizec.
+«You said your next task is landing year, how do you plan to code it?» Says Captain Swizec.

 «I'll put landing year inside the piraty parrot braces with city, like this.» Says Ruby typing away.